You can apply Thompson’s water seal over stained wood to protect it from water damage and mold growth.

 You don’t need to remove wood stain before applying the sealer unless the finish is sealed.
 Wait 24-48 hours for the wood stain to dry before applying the Thompson’s Water Sealer.

-Do You Have To Remove Stain Before Applying Thompson Water Sealer?
+Do You Need To Remove Wood Stain Before Applying Thompson’s Water Sealer?

-How To Apply Thompson Water Sealer Over Stained Wood?
+How To Apply Thompson’s Water Sealer Over Stained Wood?